-Why must a three-storey bookstore be part of your list of best things to do in San Francisco?
+Why must a three-story bookstore be part of your list of best things to do in San Francisco?

 Well, if you are a certified bookworm, forget that I asked.
-However, if you aren’t really into books, a visit to City Lights is still rewarding and fun.
+However, if you aren’t really into books, visiting City Lights is still rewarding and fun.

 Spend hours lounging and browsing through interesting finds and classic fixes.
-Ask help from the staff – you are sure to find them not only helpful but also extremely knowledgeable about what to recommend based on your liking.
+Ask help from the staff – you are sure to find them helpful and extremely knowledgeable about what to recommend based on your liking.

 If your timing is perfect, you get to catch the weekly event wherein City Lights invites authors for group readings.

 Union Square is well-known as a shopping hub.
 Almost every popular brand is here, every shop area massive with deals unrefusable.

 Once you’ve had your retail fix, spend some time at Union Square Park.
 Hotels, restaurants, and galleries surround this 2.6-acre public space.